Agastache pallidiflora

 Agastache pallidiflora, commonly known as New Mexico giant hyssop or Bill Williams Mountain giant hyssop, is a plant in the mint family.
-It is a perennial herb with semi-evergreen leaves.

-Descrption
+Description

-Leaves are simple and opposite in arrangement.
+It is a perennial herb that grows up to 4 ft tall.
+Leaves are semi-evergreen, simple and opposite in arrangement.
+Flower petals are white to purple in color and bloom July to October.
 It grows in moist canyons.

 Uses

 It is used by the Ramah Navajo as a ceremonial chant lotion, for bad coughs, and the dried, pulverized root used as dusting powder for sores or cankers.
 The Ramah also use it a fumigant for "deer infection", as a febrifuge, and to protect from witches.